syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/220_Riemann/README.md

 ### Example: Using the riemann() driver

-The following destination sends the value of the SEQNUM macro (the number of messages sent to this destination) as a metric to the Riemann server.
+The following destination sends the value of the ${SEQNUM} macro (the number of messages sent to this destination) as a metric to the Riemann server.